Light in painting: Medieval art

 Madonna on the throne with Child, angels, and saints (1308-1311), central panel on the front face of the Maestà by Duccio, Museo dell'Opera Metropolitana del Duomo, Siena.

-The art historian Wolfgang Schöne divided the history of painting in terms of light into two periods: "proper light" (eigenlicht), which would correspond to medieval art; and "illuminating light" (beleuchtungslicht), which would develop in modern and contemporary art (Über das Licht in der Malerei, Berlin, 1979).
+The art historian Wolfgang Schöne divided the history of painting in terms of light into two periods: “proper light” (Eigenlicht), characteristic of medieval art, and “illuminating light” (Beleuchtungslicht), developed in modern and contemporary art (Über das Licht in der Malerei, Berlin, 1979).